Raiska8/Raiska8/README.md

 ### Hi there 👋, I'm Raisa

-## I'm a frontEnd Developer, and Mentor
+## I'm a FrontEnd Developer and Mentor

 - 🔭 I’m currently working on teaching and mentoring my students
 - 🌱 I’m currently learning Python